brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 1. **The global $E$** (§II.1b).
 Part I's shell lives on the *normal space*, a space of vectors; passing to nearby points of the middle space uses the exponential map, which is local, with curvature, cut loci and caustics obstructing it globally.
 Whether **one** six-dimensional $E$ restricts to the unit Hopf bundle around **every** worldline at once is unproved. **The version's central construction problem** — and a sharper one than what it replaces, since the local spin geometry is settled and only the gluing is not.
 (The cohomological obstruction of §II.1a is separate and is handled by the meridian removal.)
 2. **Deriving the fiber-length locking** from an action (§III.2).
 Until then $g_G\mapsto L_H$ remains an **imposed encoding constraint**, not a derived consequence of any canonical dynamics — and the arrow cannot be reversed.
 Note also that the reversal a future action would supply is $\hat g\Rightarrow g_G$, from the *full* canonical metric, not $L_H\Rightarrow g_G$.
 3. **The two open connection components** (§III.3).
 Deliberately unassigned.
 If the theory later says what they do, that will be a result; asserting it now would not be.
-4. **Whether matter comes in a second Hopf class** (§V.4).
-If not, the barren twin is forced in the static pencil; if so, a twin may host matter of the opposite class.
-Either answer is informative.
+4. **Whether matter occupancy respects the Hopf sign** (§V.4).
+Topology pairs each meridian's two crossings with opposite signs; nothing yet ties matter to either.
+The prior question: is the sign a property of the bundle's restriction alone, or a representation carried by a matter field?
+A derived matter-selection rule would make the barren twin genuinely forced — a much stronger result than declaring it.
 5. **What selects the meridian structure** (Law II) — in the static case *and* the general one. §VIII.1 derives the quotient $S^3/\pm = \mathbb{RP}^3$ **given** the antipodal great-circle pencil, but nothing derives the pencil: it is an assumption there, and away from maximal symmetry nothing selects the leaves at all. **Why the leaves are closed** remains the sharpest sub-question, since closure is what forces the bisection and hence the seed (§II.3).
 6. **Time:** an input, belonging to the Lorentzian real structure; its uniqueness is not derived, and three routes to deriving it have failed.
 7. **The remainder of the static regression** (§VIII.1): the quotient metric, its Green's function, and the orbit equations.
 The *geometric* link — great circles with quotient $\mathbb{RP}^3$ — is now discharged.